The drawback is that the downloaded

 combine.phpfile and add this content to it.

 Now you’re practically at where the original approach told you to adjust the PHP code.
 Instead, do this:

 $path = "../" . $element

-The code has to be replaced at two places in the PHP file, but all in all that’s it!
-The only thing you have to consider now, is to use application root relative paths when calling the bundle URL.
+The code has to be replaced at two places in the php file, but that’s it!
+The only thing to consider now, is to use application root relative paths when calling the bundle URL.

 For instance, I have my main js folder in the root folder